bxparks/rpn83p/USER_GUIDE.md

   is not used as often, so it is bound to a key stroke with the `2ND` key.
 - `)` key performs an exchange of the `X` and `Y` registers.
 That functionality is usually marked as `X<>Y` on HP calculators.

-This mapping of the `(` and `)` to these stack functions is identical to the mapping used by the [HP-30b](https://en.wikipedia.org/wiki/HP_30b) when it is in RPN mode.
-(The HP-30b supports both algebraic and RPN entry modes.)

 The `2ND` `ANS` functionality of the TI-OS algebraic mode is unnecessary in the RPN system because the `X` register is always the most recent result that would